getzep/docs.getzep.com/docs/deployment/llm_config.md

 !!! warning "Zep's prompts are not optimized for all LLMs"

-    Your mileage may vary on how well Zep's summarization and entity extraction prompts work with LLMs other than those explicitly supported.
+    Your mileage may vary on how well Zep's default summarization and entity extraction prompts work with LLMs other than those explicitly supported.

+    Zep can can be configured with custom prompts for summarization.
+See [Custom Prompts](prompts.md) for more information.

 The OpenAI API Endpoint URL can be customized to allow Zep to connect to alternative OpenAI-compatible APIs.